ethaizone/Bootstrap-Confirmation/README.md

 ====

 - Add event bind to No button
 - Testing all.
-(I write code but I didn't text single thing.)
+(I write code but I didn't test single thing.)